Telefonica/opengateway-developers-website/v0/catalog/numberverification/numberverification.md

   <span style={{backgroundColor: '#8a8a8a', color: 'white', borderRadius: '15px', padding: '4px 12px', fontSize: '12px', fontWeight: 'bold'}}>GSMA Certified API</span>
 </div>

-The Number Verification API is part of the Open Gateway initiative, providing developers with access to network-based phone number validation.
-This API verifies user identity by confirming phone number ownership through network operator mechanisms, eliminating the need for manual verification processes.
+The standardised Number Verification API allows you to increase the security of your users identity and credentials quickly, conveniently, reliably and securely.

+This API provides a mechanism to automatically verify whether a user is interacting via a device that has a SIM card associated with a certain phone number (MSISDN).
+This means that the user does not have to interact with any element or enter any kind of credential or one-time password (OTP).

 Apply to join the [Developer Hub](https://opengateway.telefonica.com/en/developer-hub/join) and gain access to our Sandbox.